mfauzaanshareef/black-scholes-risk-engine/README.md

 # Black Scholes Risk & Pricing Engine
-A Python-based quantitative finance toolkit designed to price European options, calculate Implied Volatility (IV), and compute Black-Scholes Greeks.
-The project aims to simulate portfolio risk, validate prices via Monte Carlo methods, and analyze Delta-hedging strategies.
+A Python-based quantitative finance toolkit designed to price European options, calculate Implied Volatility (IV), compute Black-Scholes Greeks, and simulate portfolio risk.
+The project features a dynamic Delta-Hedging Engine that rebalances portfolios daily to maintain delta neutrality, calculating and comparing the Profit & Loss (P&L) of a fully hedged strategy versus an unhedged position.
+Future updates will include visualising implied volatility and term structures.
+Monte carlo validation will also be carried out for black-scholes prices.
 ## 📂 Project Structure

 * **`bs_pricer.py`**: Core Black-Scholes-Merton pricing logic for Calls and Puts (handling continuous dividend yields).
 Implements `d1` and `d2` calculations using standard libraries.